nklabs/libnklabs/README.md

 It is important to note that these tools are not IDEs.
 They can target IDEs, but they also can generate code that can be built from the command line using Make and Gcc.
-We prefer this since it facilites automated testing and building.
+We prefer this since it facilitates automated testing and building.

 Second, very importantly, if you want technical support you must use the